Merck Manual

 Most people with rheumatic fever recover, but the heart is permanently damaged in a small percentage of people.

-Rheumatic fever can occur at any age but occurs most often between ages 5 years and 15 years.
-In the United States, rheumatic fever rarely develops before age 3 or after age 21 and is much less common than in developing countries, probably because antibiotics are widely used to treat streptococcal infections at an early stage.
+Rheumatic fever can occur at any age but occurs most often between 5 years and 15 years of age.
+In resource-rich countries, rheumatic fever rarely develops before age 3 or after age 21 and is much less common than in resource-poor countries, probably because antibiotics are widely used to treat streptococcal infections at an early stage.
 However, the incidence of rheumatic fever sometimes rises and falls in a particular area for unknown reasons.
-Overcrowded living conditions, undernutrition, and lower social and economic status seem to increase the risk of rheumatic fever.
-Heredity seems to play a part because the tendency to develop rheumatic fever appears to run in families.

 Symptoms of Rheumatic Fever